-In connection with this offering, we intend to enter into a registration rights agreement with certain of our stockholders, including our executive officers and investment entities affiliated with our Principal Stockholders.
-The registration rights agreement will provide our Principal Stockholders and certain other holders with registration rights whereby, at any time following this offering and the expiration of any related lock-up period, our Principal Stockholders or our Chief Executive Officer, on behalf of certain other holders, can require us to register under the Securities Act shares of common stock, and the stockholders party to the agreement will have certain rights to sell their shares in registered offerings initiated by us, our Principal Stockholders or certain other holders.
-The registration rights agreement will also provide that we will use our best efforts to file a registration statement on Form S-3 for the resale of registrable securities held by our Principal Stockholders, as soon as we are eligible to do so.
+In connection with this offering, we intend to enter into a registration rights agreement with certain of our stockholders, including investment entities affiliated with our Principal Stockholders.
+The registration rights agreement will provide our Principal Stockholders and certain other holders with registration rights whereby, at any time following this offering and the expiration of any related lock-up period, our Principal Stockholders can require us to register under the Securities Act shares of common stock, and the stockholders party to the agreement will have certain rights to sell their shares in registered offerings initiated by us or our Principal Stockholders.